Hectic days and busy nights: Who has time to cook? That’s why many of us rely on the grab-and-go ease of processed foods.

 You probably know many of the “usual suspects”: soda, sweet tea, candy, cakes, cookies, and ice cream, among others.

 But did you know sugar is added to things you might not even think about -- from spaghetti sauce to fast food?
-That also includes many tomato ketchups, breakfast bars, and even tonic water.
+That also includes many ketchups, breakfast bars, and even tonic water.

 The lesson: Read labels.
 And here are common added sugars to check for: